jbelcher-mit/TEALsim/README.md

 ***Preliminary*** documentation for both the code and the underlying math and physics is in the folder ***word_docs.***

-The most recent update of documentation in that folder: ***March 7 2025**
+The most recent update of documentation in that folder: ***March 7 2025***

-The ocumentation is an ongoing process.
+The documentation is an ongoing process.
 I estimate that the documentation will be complete by the first of September 2025.

 Questions?
-Email: ***jbelcher@mit.edu***  https://web.mit.edu/jbelcher/www/
+Email: ***jbelcher@mit.edu***    Webpage: https://web.mit.edu/jbelcher/www/

 This is simulation software developed by the TEAL Project at MIT.